kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 1. **Separation of Concerns**: It allows different personas to manage Gateway infrastructure (the Platform Team) independently from the configuration of telemetry signals (the Observability team).
 2. **Fleet-Wide Uniformity**: It enables a single policy to be applied uniformly across a fleet of Gateways and Meshes, eliminating the need to duplicate complex telemetry configurations across individual resources.

-To mitigate the challenge of defining merging semantics, this GEP restricts configuration such that only a single `TelemetryPolicy` can target a `Gateway` or `Mesh` at any given time.
-Attaching multiple `TelemetryPolicy` resources to the same target is considered out of scope for this specification and constitutes undefined behavior.
+To mitigate the challenge of complex merging semantics, this GEP restricts configuration such that only a single `TelemetryPolicy` can target a `Gateway` or `Mesh` at any given time.
+If multiple `TelemetryPolicy` resources target the same object, precedence is determined based on the creation timestamp.

 ### High-level Considerations:

 - **Tracing**: Configuration for OTLP endpoints, sampling rates (probabilistic and parent-based), and custom span attributes.
 - **Metrics**: Ability to enable/disable specific metric families and customize dimensions (labels/attributes).
-- **Access Logs**: Filtering for smart logging (e.g., only log 5xx errors or high latency) and field selection.
+- **Access Logs**: Filtering for smart logging (e.g., only log 5xx errors or high latency), multi-protocol support, and log format customization (including field selection).

 ## Request Flow